Sleepytale Logo

 The old man smiled, the kind of smile that made the air feel warmer.

-“I will,” he said, “and I will tell her your stories on the road.”
+"I will," he said.
+"And I will tell her your stories on the road."

-So Jack traded the cow for a handful of quiet shimmer and walked home with his fist closed around the strange, cool beans.
+So Jack traded the cow for a handful of quiet shimmer and walked home with his fist closed tight around the strange, cool beans.

+His mother, seeing empty hands where a lead rope should have been, felt fear before she saw the possibility.
 When Jack poured the beans into her palm, she sank into a chair, more from worry than anger, and said she had been hoping for bread, not mysteries.

 Still, she tipped the beans into a clay bowl and set it on the windowsill.

 That night, Jack lay awake listening to the wind, wishing he could somehow keep both Milky and the comfort of a full cupboard.
+He turned his pillow to the cool side three times before he stopped counting.

 Before dawn, a soft cracking woke him.

-Jack felt fear flicker, then curiosity stepped in front of it.
+Fear flickered.
+Then curiosity stepped in front of it.

-He scribbled a note for his mother — "Gone climbing, back by supper" — and began to climb.
+He scribbled a note for his mother, "Gone climbing, back by supper," and began to climb.

+The air grew cooler as he went, his village shrinking into a patchwork quilt of fields and rooftops.
 Birds tilted their heads as he passed, then flew beside him for a while, as if escorting him to wherever the beanstalk wished to end.
+One finch landed on his shoulder for exactly four heartbeats before darting off again.

 At last his fingers touched mist.

 He pushed through and found himself standing on soft, springy ground made of cloud.
+Above him stretched a sky so blue it looked freshly washed.
+Not far away rose a castle, its walls the color of rose quartz, its windows shining.

+Jack expected thunderous footsteps and booming voices, but the courtyard was quiet.
 Flower beds edged the path, full of daisies and clover large enough to lean against.

 As he stepped forward, the door opened with a sigh.

 A giant boy, perhaps twice as tall as Jack but no more, stood there in a tunic stitched with cloud shapes.
+His hair fell in sleepy curls, and his eyes looked more surprised than fierce.

 "Oh," said the giant boy.
 "You must be Jack?"

-“How did you know?” he asked.
+Jack blinked.
+"How did you know?"

+The giant held up a book the size of a door.
 On its cover, painted in soft colors, was a picture of a boy climbing a beanstalk.

+"My name is Rowan," the giant said.
+"My father reads me stories about you.
 He says once there was a Jack who came here and ran away with our harp.
+Ever since, he has been upset with the world below."

 Rowan stepped aside to let Jack in.

 Inside, the castle felt less like a fortress and more like a very big house that had been quiet for a long time.
+A kettle hummed on the hearth, a low steady note, almost a song.
+Blankets lay folded on a chair big enough to be a hill.

 On a low table sat a golden harp, its strings still as moonlight.